harrymandeveloper/sportsleaderboard/README.md

 A sports event leaderboard in the style of television broadcast VTR leaderboards, built in 2020, styled on the London 2012 Olympics.

-This was designed for a creative project for Festival Stoke to showcase the leaders in an online 'Creative Olympics' during the 2020 coronavirus pandemic.
+This was designed for a creative project for Festival Stoke to showcase the leaders in an online 'Creative Olympics' during the coronavirus pandemic.

 This project was created by <a href="www.fullybookedtheatre.com">Fully Booked Theatre</a> an interactive children's dance theatre company.

 ## Installation

+Installation details TBC

 ## Design